 Found in 22 Collections and/or Records:

-Scope and Contents Scrapbook, 1854-1887, of an unidentified person containing newspaper clippings.
-The volume includes a handwritten note about the evacuation of Portsmouth, Va. and Norfolk, Va. in 1862.
-The clippings were pasted over a journal (account book), of Cocke and Brothers, merchants, Portsmouth, Va.
+Scrapbook, 1854-1887, of an unidentified person containing newspaper clippings.
+The volume includes a handwritten note about the evacuation of Portsmouth, Virginiaa. and Norfolk, Virginia in 1862.
+The clippings were pasted over a journal (account book), of Cocke and Brothers, merchants, Portsmouth, Virginia.

 Typed carbon transcript of transcription by John C. Emmerson, Jr. of Portsmouth, Virginia entitled, "War in the Lower Chesapeake and Hampton Roads Areas, 1812-1815, as Reported in The Norfolk Gazette & Public Ledger and The Norfolk & Portsmouth Herald."
 189 pages plus an index.
 1946.